top of page

 • Accept - Proposals will explore strategies to enhance the acceptance of families and their children of all ages, who are experiencing mental health and/or substance use challenges.

-• Advocate - Topics will include enhanced understanding of how to effectively advocate for equity, inclusion, and parity in all family-serving systems.
+• Advocate - Topics will include enhanced understanding of how to effectively advocate for parity in all family-serving systems.

 • Act - Proposals that tell lived experience stories of moving beyond advocacy into action and accountability for child, adult, and family system transformation.